-Destiny is primarily a PvE game - you'll have to shoot at least some aliens to get anywhere - but competitive multiplayer has been a key component from the beginning, with a thriving community on Twitch doing basically nothing else.
-It looks like Bungie are taking it much more seriously in the sequel.
-If the Cabal are too soft for you, here's how you can compete against other humans in Destiny 2.
+Destiny 2 PvP comes in a variety of forms, and all are part of the key backbone of the game.
+While Destiny 2 is primarily a PvE experience – you have to shoot at least some aliens to get anywhere – competitive multiplayer has been a key component from the beginning, with a thriving community on Twitch doing basically nothing else.
+Bungie has taken it much more seriously in the sequel, with controversial tweaks to abilities and weapon loadouts made in the name of PvP balance.
+If the Cabal are too soft for you, here’s how you can compete against other Guardians in Destiny 2.

 Destiny 2 Crucible

 The core PvP game is called the Crucible.
-It puts all Guardians on a level playing field by removing level-based damage modifiers, so you can compete at any stage of the game, whether you're a veteran of a hundred Raids or just starting the campaign.
-You get access to the Crucible after the third campaign mission, 'Spark'.
+It puts all Guardians on a level playing field by removing progress-based damage modifiers, so you can compete at any stage of the game, whether you’re a veteran of a hundred raids or just starting the campaign.
+You get access to the Crucible after the third campaign mission, ‘Spark’.

-You have the choice of several game modes, but all of these (that we know of) will involve two teams of four.
-They're grouped into two playlists: 'quickplay' is a casual playlist with quick matchmaking at the expense of skill, whereas 'competitive' will take longer to match you, but emphasise skill rating and connection speed.
-We're hoping each mode will be individually selectable too, but no word on that yet.
+You have the choice of several game modes, all of which will involve two teams of four.
+They’re grouped into two playlists: ‘quickplay’ is a casual playlist with quick matchmaking at the expense of skill parity, whereas ‘competitive’ will take longer to match you, but emphasise skill rating and connection speed.
+Game modes arenotselectable individually.

-- Clash - confirmed to return with the big game guide leak, Clash is a simple 4v4 team deathmatch mode.
-First team to 75 kills, or the team that's leading when the eight minute time limit runs out, wins.
+- Clash – Clash is a simple 4v4 team deathmatch mode.
+First team to 75 kills, or the team that’s leading when the eight minute time limit expires, wins.

-- Supremacy - we know it's coming back thanks to the game guide and the Crucible trailer that dropped in early August.
-The red dodecohedrons that dead Guardians drop at 0:25?
-Those are crests, and they function like Dog Tags from COD's Kill Confirmed mode: you don't score points for kills until you grab the crest.
-You can also collect allies' crests to deny points to the enemy team.
+- Supremacy– essentially, this is COD’s Kill Confirmed mode.
+Guardians will drop prismatic dodecohedrons called crests when killed, and you don’t score until you grab the crest.
+You can collect allies’ crests to deny the enemy points.
 First team to 50 crests, or with the highest score after eight minutes, wins.

-- Countdown - Countdown is clearly inspired by PC classic Counter-Strike.
-Teams take turns trying to plant a bomb in one of two sites (down from three in the beta builds).
-Attackers win if they can plant the bomb and protect it until it goes off (which takes about 40 seconds), while defenders win if the attackers haven't planted a bomb after two minutes.
+- Countdown– Countdown is clearly inspired by PC classic Counter-Strike.
+Teams take turns trying to plant a bomb in one of two sites (down from three in the betas, thank goodness).
+Attackers win if they can plant the bomb and protect it until it goes off, which takes about 40 seconds, while defenders win if the attackers haven’t planted after two minutes.
 Both teams can also win by wiping their opponents, and each team only gets one revive per round.
 First team to win six rounds wins the match.

-It looks like these are the only modes shipping in the finished game, so no all-vs-all deathmatch mode, which is a bit of a surprise.
-Maps will be set across a range of planets, both new and old - Altar of Flame, for instance, is set on Mercury, which isn't a fully-featured PvE location in Destiny 2 (though we hear it will be in the Osiris expansion).
+These are the only modes in the game right now, so no all-vs-all deathmatch mode, which is a bit of a surprise.
+Maps are set across a range of planets, both new and old – Altar of Flame, for instance, is set on Mercury, which isn’t a fully-featured PvE location in Destiny 2 (though we hear it will be in the Osiris expansion).

 Destiny 2 Iron Banner